 The next morning, there were 15 children lined up, all waiting for prosthetic legs, because word had gotten around to the locals that a prosthetic doctor was in town.
 In that moment, Phil realized that the way we do prosthetics in the U.S. didn’t translate to developing countries, and he set out to invent a low-cost solution that would be available to all.

 Utilizing over 30 years of prosthetic experience, Phil began to tinker with his low-cost leg, but life got in the way and the idea was tabled for several years.

-In 2013 Phil met a first year medical student named Michael Mabry who shared the passion of helping others who could not help themselves.
-They became friends, shared a vision, and in April of 2014, took their first trip to Honduras to assess the needs of amputee patients in the country.
-They encountered over fifty patients in just five days and knew this is where Hope To Walk would begin.
+In 2013 Phil met a first-year medical student, Michael Mabry, who also shared the passion of helping others.
+The two decided to take a trip to Honduras in 2014 to assess the needs of amputees in the country.
+They encountered over fifty patients in just five days, and knew they were onto something.
+They returned to the U.S. and founded Hope To Walk.